jklumpler/nw-tools-buildcompare/README.md

 It is typically used to compare your current build vs your target build and to track your progress.

 ## Warning!
 This spreadsheet contains VBA code.
 The code is mostly harmless and it is used to automatically parse and load the .cbf files into appropriate tab.
-When you run the spreadheet, you will be prompted to enable macros, which is recomended, so you can just load the .cbf files using the buttons.
-If you don't feel comfortable enbling macros (which is fair enough, I am just a random dude from the internet after all), you can still use the tool, but you will need to load the .cbf files manually (which is more invloved).
+When you run the spreadheet, you will be prompted to "Enable Editing" and "Enable Content", which is recomended, so you can just load the .cbf files using the buttons.
+If you don't feel comfortable enbling content (which is fair enough, I am just a random dude from the internet after all), you can still use the tool, but you will need to load the .cbf files manually (which is more invloved).

 Here is how: